Mattias Adolfsson: Methods

 Adolfsson promotes the use of a sketchbook, which he carries with him everywhere.
-As he travels or any other time he has, he will use his fountain pen and create a fantasy world based on what he sees around him.
+As he travels, or with any other time he has, he will use his fountain pen and create a fantasy world based on what he sees around him.
 His journals have served as a basis for much of his published work and he has filled 39 of them in the last decade, showing his progress on his social media sites.
 When he returns to his studio, he uses an ink wash to add shadow and depth and then adds watercolor to the drawings.

 He has been a big proponent of using social media, including blogs, Instagram and Twitter to make his art available to all and to advertise his skills.

-His methods and some of his works are featured in an eight page spread in Sketching from the Imagination: An Insight into Creative Drawing from 3dtotal Publishing, created to provide inspiration for other artists.
+His methods and some of his works are featured in an eight-page spread in Sketching from the Imagination: An Insight into Creative Drawing from 3dtotal Publishing, created to provide inspiration for other artists.
 One of his drawings also appears on the cover.

-Album covers
+Album Covers

-In 2007, Adolfsson was contacted to create the cover art for Dance Gavin Dance's album “Downtown Battle Mountain” and has collaborated on all of their albums since then.
-He has also created framework for posters advertising their concerts, single artwork and various other pieces of work used by the band.
+In 2007, Adolfsson was contacted to create the cover art for Dance Gavin Dance's album Downtown Battle Mountain and has made art for all of their albums since.
+In addition, he created artwork for The Old Ceremony's 2009 album, Walk on Thin Air.
+After discovering Adolfsson's works in a comic shop, Weezer frontman Rivers Cuomo became infatuated with his work and asked him to produce the artwork for their album OK Human, released in 2021.
+Dig! named it one of the Top 40 Album Covers of 2021.